radareorg/radare2-book/src/intro/overview.md

 rabin2 can be used standalone from the command line or integrated within other radare2 tools.
 It's particularly useful for quick analysis of binaries without the need to fully load them into a debugger or disassembler.
 The information provided by rabin2 is often used by other parts of the radare2 framework to enhance analysis and provide context during reverse engineering tasks.

-### rasm2
+**rasm2**

-The command-line assembler and disassembler that is part of the radare2 framework.
+The command-line assembler and disassembler.
 It supports a wide range of architectures and can be used independently of the main radare2 tool.
 Key features include:

 - Multi-architecture support: Can handle numerous architectures including x86, x86-64, ARM, MIPS, PowerPC, SPARC, and many others.
 - Bi-directional operation: Functions as both an assembler (converting human-readable assembly code to machine code) and a disassembler (converting machine code back to assembly).